 - Exercise regularly.
 A growing body needs large and small motor group activities that involve all the senses.
 Activities like sports, walking, reading, listening to music, and yoga help to reduce fatigue and tame intense emotions.
 Having outdoor time can regulate emotional stress and provide rest from the sensory overload of electronic devices.

-Sammy’s mom complained to the school about the inappropriate college assignment and suggested an alternative of teaching kids how to manage stress during a test.
-This activity was far more beneficial to students than trying to figure out what college they wanted to attend in 8 years, and helped contribute towards creating a healthy, ABC PLEASE lifestyle.
+Sammy’s mom complained to the school about the inappropriate college assignment and suggested an alternative to teaching kids how to manage stress during a test.
+This activity was far more beneficial to students than trying to figure out what college they wanted to attend in 8 years and helped contribute to creating a healthy, ABC PLEASE lifestyle.